jvoegele/gradle-android-plugin/README.txt

   release key for publication to Android Market.
 * Incorporation of ProGuard to ensure that applications have minimal memory footprint.
-* Create Android applications in Scala (and possibly Groovy or Clojure).
+* Easily create Android applications in Scala (and possibly Groovy or Clojure).

 The Android plugin fully integrates into the Gradle build lifecycle by extending the Java plugin.
 Furthermore, the incorporation of ProGuard